Lendio Review: Business Loan Marketplace

 - Lots Of Documentation Needed: Some customers had to provide a lot more documentation than they were prepared for.

-- Mismatches: Some customers complained about being paired with lenders who were a poor match for their business and industry type.
+- Mismatches: Some customers complained about being paired with lenders that were a poor match for their business and industry type.

 Positive Reviews & Testimonials